Skip to main content

 Panamanian golden frogs are believed to be extinct in the wild, which means that this frog species can only be found in zoos and aquariums like the Aquarium of the Pacific.
 Efforts to share their story alongside efforts to raise more frogs in breeding programs make it a possibility that these Panamanian golden frogs can one day return to their native habitat.

-Brownish red salamander with three spike protrusions on the side of its head
+Brownish red salamander with three spike protrusions on the side of its head.

-Axolotl (Mexican salamander) (*Ambystoma mexicanum^) Credit: Aquarium of the Pacific/Robin Riggs
+Coming This Fall 2026 / Axolotl (Mexican salamander) (*Ambystoma mexicanum^) Credit: Aquarium of the Pacific/Robin Riggs

 Axolotls

 Two juvenile axolotls came to the Aquarium in April 2023 after these salamanders were confiscated by the California Department of Fish and Wildlife due to illegal wildlife trafficking.
 The animals were very young and in poor health when they arrived.
 One was missing a leg.
 Aquarium staff members worked intensively to revive them, including hand feeding multiple times a day, extensive water changes, and closely monitoring other environmental factors.
-You will find them on display in their new habitat in the FROGS exhibit.

 The Intriguing World of Amphibians